 - Available community resources

 Volunteers are also invited to monthly meetings which include guest speakers.
-This education helps the volunteers provide the best experience for you and your loved one as possible.
+This education helps the volunteers provide the best experience for you and your loved one.

 How Do Volunteers Help?